-In light of her phenomenal success this essay examines Miranda Hart as a contemporary comedy performer and celebrity, tracing how her performance and television persona negotiate femininity and feminism through a particular class identity.
-Hart’s strategic deployment of her class persona provides one answer to the enigma of her success; if she is so far outside the ‘norm’ of postfeminist celebrity culture, what is it about Miranda that has made it possible for her to become a star in a field so dominated by male comics?
-Academic work on stardom in film and television note stars’ negotiation of both extraordinary and ordinary characteristics; that they are distant and familiar, unreachable and accessible.
+If she is so far outside the ‘norm’ of postfeminist celebrity culture, what is it about Miranda that has made it possible for her to become a star in a field dominated by male comics?
+Hart’s strategic deployment of her class persona provides one answer to the enigma of her success.
+Academic work on stardom and celebrity in film and television notes the negotiation of both extraordinary and ordinary characteristics; that such figures are distant and familiar, unreachable and accessible (Dyer 1979, Stacey 1994, Bennett 2008).
 The deployment of social media such as Twitter has made this accessibility ever more tantalizingly proximate.
-Hart has attempted to distance herself from her sitcom character but, even as she does so, she repeatedly endorses her proximity to Miranda.
+Hart has attempted to distance herself from her sitcom character but, even as she does so, she repeatedly endorses her contiguity with Miranda.
 Miranda Hart has produced a persona that embeds the performance of the sitcom character as part of the ‘real’ Miranda Hart.
-She has successfully negotiated a seamless account of the ‘television actor or star and the television personality’ – playing ‘herself’ with little apparent distinction between onscreen and private personas (Bennett 35).
-Hart’s construction of her celebrity persona and sitcom character in terms of upper middle class Englishness is a large part of their appeal; this essay seeks to map how those classed and raced identities work to mitigate the ‘problem’ of Hart’s gender and offer a ‘universal’ comedy which reaches a range of audiences.
+She has successfully negotiated a seamless account of the ‘television actor or star and the television personality’ – playing ‘herself’ with little apparent distinction between onscreen and private personas (Bennett 2008:35).
+Hart’s construction of her celebrity persona and sitcom character in terms of upper middle class white Englishness is a large part of their appeal; this essay seeks to map how those classed and raced identities work to mitigate the ‘problem’ of Hart’s gender and offer a ‘universal’ comedy which reaches a range of audiences.

 At first sight Hart’s success appears unlikely and remarkable; Hart’s celebrity persona, like her character comedy, contradicts the dictates of contemporary media culture that women on screen be small, slight, demure and disciplined.
-The physical clowning which runs throughout Miranda exposes her body with frequent scenes of semi-nudity and falling over; every social setting offers an opportunity for embarrassing body-comedy, whether it be farting, nervous laughter or repeated pratfalls.
+The physical clowning which runs throughout Miranda frequently focusses on her body with scenes of semi-nudity and falling over; every social setting offers an opportunity for embarrassing body-comedy, whether it be farting, nervous laughter or repeated pratfalls.
 The social milieu in which the series is set evokes an upper-middle class environment in which embarrassment is a constant threat but also a marker of authenticity.
-Miranda’s embarrassments, her literal and metaphorical exposures, make her both a comic figure and an identifiable subject, as Hart’s performance runs counter to and is reliant upon what Rosalind Gill calls ‘postfeminist media culture’ and its ‘obsessional preoccupation with the body’:
+Miranda’s embarrassments, her literal and metaphorical exposures, make her both a comic figure and an ‘everywoman’, as Hart’s performance runs counter to and, at the same time, is reliant upon what Rosalind Gill calls ‘postfeminist media culture’ and its ‘obsessional preoccupation with the body’:

 In today’s media it is possession of a ‘sexy body’ that is presented as women’s key (if not sole) source of identity.
 The body is presented simultaneously as women’s source of power and as always already unruly and requiring constant monitoring, surveillance, discipline and remodelling (and constant spending) in order to conform to ever narrower judgements of female attractiveness.
 (2007: 255)

-Hart’s character on screen and her celebrity persona may be read as a commentary on that postfeminist body.
-Her performance as Miranda in the sitcom embodies comic unruliness; constantly falling over, farting, getting tangled up with objects, or exposing her underwear (Rowe 1995).
-In her physical comedy Miranda Hart transgresses the alleged ‘norm’ of the controlled postfeminist body; and as a woman on television who is not slim, she visibly contradicts postfeminist imperatives of physical discipline and self-surveillance.
-This postfeminist regime is closely aligned with neoliberalism: ‘a mobile, calculated technology for governing subjects who are constituted as self-managing, autonomous and enterprising’ (Gill and Scharff 2011: 5), so that the new popular ‘postfeminist sensibility’ figures femininity as:
+Hart’s character on screen and her celebrity persona may be read as resistant to and a commentary upon that postfeminist body; her performance as Miranda in the sitcom embodies comic unruliness, constantly falling over, farting, getting tangled up with objects, or exposing her underwear (Rowe 1995).
+In her physical comedy Miranda Hart transgresses the alleged ‘norm’ of the controlled postfeminist body; and as a woman on television who is not short or slim, she visibly contradicts postfeminist imperatives of bodily discipline and self-surveillance.
+This postfeminist regime is closely aligned with neoliberalism: ‘a mobile, calculated technology for governing subjects who are constituted as self-managing, autonomous and enterprising’ (Gill and Scharff 2011: 5).
+The new popular ‘postfeminist sensibility’ figures femininity as: